vellum-dotnet/vellum-cli/Steps.md

     - Set CDN Options
     - Start Razor ViewEngine warmup task
     - If in preview mode, spin up WebHost to serve content
-    - If in watch mode, configure SystemFileWatcher (which calls GenerateInternal), then call GenerateInternal, and wait on a loop.
+    - If in watch mode, configure SystemFileWatcher (which calls GenerateInternal()), then call GenerateInternal(), and wait on a loop.

-ContentTasks.GenerateInternal
+ContentTasks.GenerateInternal()
     - Flush Cache
     - Load Template File MetaData
     - Load Page Template Meta Data